nogibjj/Individual_Project3_Kelly_Tong/README.md

 **Automation:**
 - Implements an automated trigger mechanism using the Databricks API.
 This mechanism is designed to initiate a pipeline run automatically in response to a new push event in the associated GitHub repository.
 - This automation enhances the pipeline's efficiency, allowing for seamless updates and integrations of new data or code changes into the analysis workflow.
+- `run_job.py` is included in `CI.yml` to automatically run databricks jobs when Github action is triggered through push.
 - Automation is also achieved by creating a job workflows in databricks to allow running extract, transform_load and query_viz in one job environment.

 ## Preparation